 And for companies in some industries, the disruption has created extraordinary opportunities to develop new services, such as cloud-based telehealth platforms.
-Early in the pandemic, Deloitte predicted that leaders would come to see the XaaS model—which gives organizations the ability to rapidly scale IT capacity, operations, and associated costs up or down as needed—as key to companies staying resilient and nimble in these uncertain times.5
+Early in the pandemic, Deloitte predicted that leaders would come to see the XaaS model—which gives organisations the ability to rapidly scale IT capacity, operations and associated costs up or down as needed—as key to companies staying resilient and nimble in these uncertain times.5

 • Software-as-a-service (SaaS): Business applications delivered as a service—e.g., customer relationship management, messaging and collaboration, enterprise resource planning.

 • Infrastructure-as-a-service (IaaS): Cloud-based provisioning of computing resources over the internet—e.g., servers, networks.